FG approves NNPC oil, gas logistics centre in A’Ibom — Sylva

 “They don’t have such excellent production anywhere else in the world,” Emmanuel said.

-He also expressed his readiness to provide support ranging from land and electricity for an NNPC depot in the state.
+He also expressed his readiness to provide support ranging from land and electricity to an NNPC depot in the state.